-- Project of the Tides Center
+- Formerly a project of the Tides Center

 - Environmental organization that grew out of the Campaign for America’s Future